dotnet/docfx/docs/designs/restore-and-gc.md

 - `{branch}` is the branch name
 - `{commit}` is the HEAD commit
 - `{date}` is the last restore date, it will be set or overwritten during restore.
-- `{in-use}` is tracking if the `work-tree` is in use or not(restoring or building), if it is, it can't be operated any git operations, otherwise, we can reuse this `work-tree` during restore, fetch and checkout to new branch/commit.
+- `{acquired}` is tracking the file is in use or not(restoring or building), if it has value, it's can't be overwritten, otherwise, it can be overwritten for reusing during restore.
+- `{acquiredBy}` is the info of acquirers
+    - `{id}` is the acquirer id, usually it's the thread id
+    - `{date}` is the acquiring date, we have a default period of requiring timeout, in case the docfx crashed.

 ## Dependency lock